 If you are a weather watcher because you are preparing for the upcoming storm, or just like to see those red swirly radar signals moving around on a map, we have a handful of apps that we think are the best weather apps for iPhone…

-Yahoo only recently launched their first weather app and it wowed the tech world.
+When Yahoo launched their weather app, it wowed the tech world.
 This simple information app offers a quick glance at the current temperature, plus a five-day forecast and details about the current conditions, like cloud coverage, storm predictions, and hourly changes.
 Instead of stock photos of clouds and wind-blown trees, this app generates pictures that were taken right in your town from Flickr users.
 The best part is that Yahoo!
 Weather automatically updates weather conditions based on your current location.
 Information is so location-based that it changes from city to city, even when they are only a few miles from each other.
+It is also Apple Watch compatible.
 This app is available for free.